These days, with the U.S. economy on unstable ground, and with many Floridians still recovering...

 Due to the fact that each contested issue requires its own hearing, contested divorces are likely to take longer.

 In these circumstances, representation from an experienced divorce attorney will be essential.
-Initially, your divorce attorney will aim to avoid court through mediation, but if this cannot be achieved, they will ensure that you have everything you need to ensure the best possible outcome in court.
+Initially, your divorce attorney will aim to avoid court through mediation, but if this cannot be achieved, they will ensure that you have everything you need to attain the best possible outcome in court.

 In opposition to a contested divorce, an uncontested divorce is where both parties agree on all projected outcomes pertaining to the end of their marriage.